AlexanderSpies/nutramaxCodingCallenge/README.md

 - Using CMD navigate into the recently cloned repo and issue the command
     - `npm install` - this installs all necessary dependencies for the Vite/React application
 - Once all dependencies have been installed issues the command
-    - `npm run dev` - this will locally launch the application and allow you to interface with it.
+    - `npm run dev` - this will locally launch the application and allows you to interface with it.

+## Deployed Version
+- A deployed version can be found at `https://formsubmissionv1.netlify.app/`